Lock Cylinder Problems

 NOTE: If necessary, coordinate the position of the ignition switch receiver slot (inside steering column) with the lock cylinder by using a long screwdriver to turn the steering column gear.

-I'm hopeful that BMW owners may be able to service their lock cylinders before being forced to replace them in the aftermarket.
+I'm hopeful that BMW owners may be able to service their lock cylinders before being forced to replace them.